 Landlords or property managers who desire to review our leasing forms before deciding whether to purchase them may review them on paper at our office.

-For new clients, pre-payment for leasing forms is generally required.
-We prefer payment by check but accept payment by credit card – call us at 573-442-7268 to arrange a credit card payment.
+For new clients, prepayment for leasing forms is generally required.
+We prefer payment by check but accept payment by credit card – click the “Pay SLF online” button below to make a credit card payment.
 Existing clients with good payment histories will be billed for leasing forms.

 All of the leasing forms we provide except the lead-paint documents are copyrighted by Scott Law Firm.
 Clients and their employees may use and modify our forms for use with their own properties or properties they manage for others, but may not give or sell our forms to anyone else.